bmc-compuware/TTT-CLI-Local/README.md

                     branches: ["xxxxxx"]
           pull_request:
                     branches: ["xxxxx"]
+          #Allows you to run this workflow manually from the Actions tab
           workflow_dispatch:
           #A workflow run is made up of one or more jobs that can run sequentially or in parallel
           jobs: